chemodun/X4-ResearchDependencyDisplayFix/README.md

 ## Requirements

 - `X4: Foundations` 8.00HF3.
-- `Mod Support APIs` by [SirNukes](https://next.nexusmods.com/profile/sirnukes?gameId=2659) to be installed and enabled.
-Version `1.93` and upper is required.
-  - It is available via Steam - [SirNukes Mod Support APIs](https://steamcommunity.com/sharedfiles/filedetails/?id=2042901274)
-  - Or via the Nexus Mods - [Mod Support APIs](https://www.nexusmods.com/x4foundations/mods/503)

 ## Compatibility

+- if `Mod Support APIs` by [SirNukes](https://next.nexusmods.com/profile/sirnukes?gameId=2659) is installed and enabled, this mod will work correctly.
+From version 1.01 it is optional dependency.
 - If [UI Extensions and HUD](https://www.nexusmods.com/x4foundations/mods/552) by [kuertee](https://next.nexusmods.com/profile/kuertee?gameId=2659) is installed and enabled, this mod will not break its functionality and still provide the fix.

 ## Installation